jthmcts/finrem-d81-extraction-prototype/README.md

    ```

 ## Train the model using Document Intelligence Studio
-1. In a browser tab, open the Azure Document Intelligence Studio at https://documentintelligence.azure.com/.
+1. In a browser tab, open the Azure Document Intelligence Studio at https://documentintelligence.ai.azure.com.
-2. In the Custom Models section, select the Custom extraction Model tile.
+2. In the Custom Models section, select the **Custom extraction model** tile.
 3. Create a new project, selecting the storage account that was created by the `upload-training-data.sh` script.
-4. Select Train to train a new model, selecting Build Mode: Template.
+4. In the Label data page, select **Train** to train a new model, selecting Build Mode: Template.

 ## Test the custom model
 This can be done either using the Azure Document Intelligence Studio or the Java application provided in this repository.